lgomez9/100-days-of-code/log.md

 **Thoughts**: Another relatively slow day, which I'm not super happy about, but I had a great day besides that, so all's well that ends well.

 **Link to work**: In Project Euler folder of this repository.

+### Day 38: February 10, 2020

+**Today's Progress**: Another couple of problems of Leetcode's interview preparation kit.

+**Thoughts**: I'm definitely going to have to take some time this weekend on these interview preparation questions, some of them are good thinkers.

+**Link to work**: On my Leetcode account.